 While this question often pertains to a person’s well-being, it can also refer to an ongoing project or task.
 Depending on the context of your conversation, “Kumusta?” can also mean “Where are we on the project?”

 As with learning any language, it’s important to know the words for “thank you.”
-Hence, “salamat” is generally one of the first Tagalog words most foreigners learn.
+Hence, “salamat” (thank you in Tagalog) is generally one of the first Tagalog words most foreigners learn.

 Additionally, “maraming salamat” means “thank you very much.”
 Now, this is one phrase I suggest you use liberally as it’s a simple way to show appreciation.